-Platelet-rich plasma (PRP) therapy, sometimes called the Vampire Facelift, has been creating waves in the media and beauty industry in the past few years, primarily because of the prolific number of celebrities trying the treatment.
+Platelet-rich plasma (PRP) therapy has been creating waves in the media and beauty industry in the past few years, primarily because of the prolific number of celebrities trying the treatment.

 With PRP, your own blood is used to heal, regenerate tissues and build collagen.
 This treatment modality harnesses the healing power of platelets – components in the blood that initiate and regulate tissue repair – and growth factors from blood to stimulate a stem cell response.
 These stem cells help you to grow new collagen and blood vessels, repair and regenerate damaged skin, and help slow the signs of ageing.

 PRP started its long history in orthopaedic medicine, dentistry and reconstructive surgery.
 Now, doctors have discovered its healing and regeneration properties can also be used in cosmetics to stimulate skin rejuvenation.

 As we age, we experience a loss of volume and skin laxity that results in common complaints, which include: